pakshuang/ai-chat-survey/docs/localisation.md

 The following command assumes one has downloaded a model from huggingface and provides it to base.
 The Mistral models have not been trained with system prompts, so `datee.csv` is a `csv` file with `input` and `output` columns containing expected queries and responses to the LLM, and there is no need for a `system` column. `--has-system-prompt` is, for the same reason, set to 0.
 The output path of the trained adapter model is set to the `models` folder, but this is already done by default.

+## Considerations for Deployment

+1. A new docker container will need to be run for local models.
+This docker container will require:
+ - Access to the GPU
+ - Pytorch and other dependencies listed in `requirements.txt`
+2. A class defined for this model.
+A skeletal class has already been defined in `root/backend/src/llm_classes`